Tmw/tiemenwaterreus.com/content/posts/implementing-base64-in-rust.md

 }
 ```

-### Defining the classic Base64 alphabet
+### Defining the classic Base64 alphabet implementation
-Now that we have a trait describing how an alphabet within our system should look, let's put in the effort to define the classic Base64 alphabet first!
+Now that we wrote the contract of what an alphabet should be able to perform, let's create the classic Base64 alphabet first.
 Like we talked about in the beginning of this post, the classic alphabet uses `a-z`, `A-Z`, `0-9` plus `+`, `/` and `=` for padding.

-Let's define an empty struct and call it `Classic`, this will act as the type to call the methods on.
-Let's also supply an implementation for the `Alphabet` trait.
-Let's place all this into the same `src/alphabet.rs` file for now.
+We're creating an empty struct and call it `Classic`, this will act as the type to call the methods on.
+Let's also supply an implementation for the `Alphabet` trait and place all this into the same `src/alphabet.rs` file for now.

 ```rust
 // ... snip trait declaration